hindman/optopus/README.md

 ## Optopus vs. the competition

-I can talk your ears off about the subject of command-line argument parsers in Python, Ruby, and, from an earlier era, Perl -- their strengths and especially their weaknesses and many annoyances.
-But rather than starting with opinions, let's perform some side-by-side comparisons across a spectrum of program types.
+Rather than starting with my opinions about the state of command-line argument parsers in Python, Ruby, and, from an earlier era, Perl, a more compelling case can be made by starting with something concrete: side-by-side comparisons across a spectrum of program types.

-I will use [argparse][py_argparse] in the comparisons, but not because it is a bad library -- to the contrary, it is better than the vast majority of alternatives.
+I will use [argparse][py_argparse] in the comparisons, but not because it is a bad library.
+To the contrary, it is better than the vast majority of alternatives.
 Argparse is a dream to use compared to its predecessor, [optparse][py_optparse], and it is easier to configure than the argument parser built into [Ruby][rb_optparse].
 Basically, argparse is among the best of a